-TV is Boring is a Digital Media & Interaction Design brief run by Hellicar&Lewis for Stage 2 BA students and first year MA students of Graphic Design at Central Saint Martins, London.
-During the course we will be re-inventing television – making new shows, experimenting with new formats and using code to think about broadcasting in some altogether new ways.
+TV is Boring was a Digital Media & Interaction Design brief run by Hellicar&Lewis in 2013 for Stage 2 BA students and first year MA students of Graphic Design at Central Saint Martins, London.
+During the course we will were re-inventing television – making new shows, experimenting with new formats and using code to think about broadcasting in some altogether new ways.

 Please familiarise yourself with the previous project that Joel ran, Visual Machines, if you didn’t take it already.
 There are 20 places available – students from other stages are welcome, but please be aware that if you begin attendance of this brief you are expected to see it through to the end – you will be denying other students a place if you don’t.